khanson679/lingbib/doc/new_entry_workflow.md

     `git diff`

-    If there are any problems, restore the old database file (in `database_src`) and try again.
+    If there are any problems, restore the old database file and try again.

     `git checkout -- DB_FILE`